 Aren’t people incredible?
-Every day I’m reminded about how unique people are… but our uniqueness is always through the lense of things that are similar.
-If there was only one eccentric person in the world we wouldn’t have the word “eccentric” after all.
+Every day, I’m reminded about how unique people are, but our uniqueness is always viewed through the lens of similar things.
+If there were only one eccentric person in the world, we wouldn’t have the word “eccentric” after all.

-Screening participants is about finding participants with the right combination of attributes that make them distinct and suitable for your study, but also representative of a group of people.
-Finding just the right “kind of person” for research is tough – it can often be one of the hardest parts of research.
+Screening participants is about finding those with the right combination of attributes that make them distinct and suitable for your study but also representative of a group of people.
+Finding just the right “kind of person” for research is tough—it can often be one of the hardest parts of research.

 The wrong “Guy”

-His two attributes of being named “Guy” and being at the BBC reception at the right time led him to be “not the Guy they were looking for” and the poor guy didn’t realise until he was live on television (at which point he bravely powered on and answered the questions anyway).
+His two attributes—being named “Guy” and being at the BBC reception at the right time—led him to be “not the Guy they were looking for,” and the poor guy didn’t realize this until he was live on television (at which point he bravely powered on and answered the questions anyway).

-While I can certain admire his guts on national television, the last thing you want as a researcher is to pick the wrong guy to base your research on.
+While I can certainly admire his guts on national television, the last thing you want as a researcher is to pick the wrong guy to base your research on.

-The difficulty in finding the right participants is often quoted by researchers as the reason for having underpowered studies and the reason that businesses often don’t even conduct much-needed product or market research.
-The process can seem difficult, confusing and time-consuming – but it can actually be straightforward and easy.
+Researchers often cite the difficulty in finding the right participants as the reason for underpowered studies and the reason businesses often don’t conduct much-needed product or market research.
+The process can seem difficult, confusing, and time-consuming, but it can actually be straightforward and easy.

-Here at Positly we help researchers find the right participants all the time and would love to share what we’ve learned.
-Following the steps below will lead you to have more significant research, reduce risk, save you money and save you time.
+Here at Positly, we help researchers find the right participants all the time and would love to share what we’ve learned.
+Following the steps below will help you conduct more significant research, reduce risk, save money, and save time.

 Six steps to screening success